One of the ceiling lights needs replacing. If you replace the bulb and it still does not work, see ‘Replace the bulb connector’ below.

-- Although the wires you will be touching only carry 12 volts when live, turn off the lights.
+- Turn off the lights.
 To be really safe, turn off the lighting circuit at the box under the stairs.

-b) bayonet type – turn the holder ring itself to release it.
-When lined up, it will drop down
+b) bayonet type – turn the holder ring itself anticlockwise to release it.
+These can get stiff in time and may need a little anticlockwise tap to get moving.
+When the bayonet lugs are lined up, it will drop down, with the bulb

-If you have left the other lights on ( 3 above!) and the old bulb lights up when it is moved, you have the second problem, which is a corroded bulb connector.
+If a new bulb still fails to work or lights up when it is touched, you have the second problem, which is a corroded bulb connector.

 Replace the bulb connector

 The bulb connectors originally installed seem to have been susceptible to corrosion, making the connection to the bulb poor and causing it to not light up.
-Replacement connectors (see photos below) can be bought via the internet or at specialist elecrical supplies stores, such as Edwardes (nearest in Penge).
+Replacement connectors (see photo below) can be bought via the internet or at specialist electrical supplies stores, such as Edmundson Electrical, nearest is at SE1 5JT.

-- You will need one of those little screwdrivers designed for electrial terminals.
+- You will need one of those little screwdrivers designed for electrical terminals.